 You don’t want to lie on a life insurance application.
 If you pass from a condition you lied about you risk your beneficiaries completely forfeiting their payout.

 It’s better to make the insurer aware of a condition and pay a higher premium than to put everything at risk.

 6. Decide if Skipping an Exam is Worth it

-No-exam life insurance policies are one of the easiest ways to buy term life insurance because you avoid the hassle of going to the doctor.
+No-exam life insurance policies are one of the easiest ways to buy term life insurance online because you avoid the hassle of going to the doctor.